Deadpool and Wolverine star says the film made them feel ‘so bad’

 In the film, Cassandra kills Human Torch, the Fantastic Four character played by Chris Evans in the 2005 film and its 2007 sequel, Rise of the Silver Surfer.
 Evans’s appearance is particularly shocking considering the Fantastic Four films were not released as part of the Marvel Cinematic Universe (MCU), which Evans starred in as Captain America.

-Speaking to British GQ, Corrin, 28, said they “felt so bad” when they went to watch the film last week, explaining: “Because we watched it after the New York premiere [in the] Lincoln Center full of fans, and everyone was so excited when they see him appear on screen, and then after three minutes, I’ve killed him.
+Speaking to British GQ, Corrin, 28, said: “Because we watched it after the New York premiere [in the] Lincoln Center full of fans, and everyone was so excited when they see him appear on screen, and then after three minutes, I’ve killed him.
 I felt terrible.
 I was hiding in my seat.”

 Corrin continued: “Yeah, it was weird.
 Not something I thought I’d be doing if you’d asked me a few years ago.”